-The company Managing Director has 31 years’ experience across 41 countries, specialising in ESIA, Environmental & Social Management Planning and on-site construction of large scale infrastructure projects.
+As of 2020 the company Managing Director has 33 years’ experience across 41 countries, specialising in ESIA, Environmental & Social Management Planning and on-site construction of large scale infrastructure projects.
 Specialist inputs to major infrastructure projects started in the early 1990s; from 1996 to 1998 Andy was the Environmental Manager for the EMAP and RAP on the Jamuna Multipurpose Bridge Project in Bangladesh.
 A 1 $ billion highway project linking East to West Bangladesh.
 Andy was responsible for monitoring and supervising the contractor compliance to the established environmental standards and reporting the findings to the Government of Bangladesh and the International Financiers, who included World Bank, Global Environment Fund, Japanese Bank et al.

 The Environmental Management Plan worked in conjunction with the social/resettlement plan, which managed the enforced resettlement of over 100 000 people and provided alternative employment and income generating opportunities.
 Involved micro-credit from the newly established Grameen Bank.